芋头 1.5 磅

-I was supposed to cook preserved vegetable with pork, so I prepared the vegetable beforehand, but then I change my mind to buy preserved red tofu to make braised pork with preserved red tofu; but since I already have the vegetable ready, I just simply add the vegetable to the dish too.
+I was supposed to cook preserved vegetable taro with pork, so I prepared the vegetable beforehand, but then I changed my mind; I bought preserved red tofu to make braised pork with preserved red tofu; but since I already have the vegetable ready, I just simply added the vegetable to the dish too.
 So this dish should be called Braised pork with preserved vegetable in preserved red tofu sauce.

-Put above ingredients except for the meat and vegetables in a bowl and mix well, and set aside.
+Mix above ingredients for sauce in a bowl and mix well, and set aside.

 Stir fry vegetable with a little oil and a pinch of salt and sugar.
-(Make sure it is very light spiced)
+(Make sure it is very lightly spiced)

 Cut pork into 2 big pieces, add pork to the cold water and boil with two slices of ginger and two pieces Star anise, after the water boils, cook with low heat for half an hour.

-Poke holes on the skin with a fork, pain the skin with dark soy sauce, let dry.
+Poke holes on the skin side of the pork with a fork, pain the skin with dark soy sauce, let dry.

-Add 1/2 cups of oil in a nonstick skillet, skin side down into the skillet.
+Heat up 1/2 cups of oil in a nonstick skillet, put pork with skin side down .
 Immediately cover the lid, cook for 5-7 minutes.

 Soak the pork in cold water for about 45 minutes until skin is blistering.